Governed AI Glossary

 The process of sealing execution artifacts with cryptographic signatures to ensure tamper-evident integrity and enable independent verification.

-Separation of Powers (AI Context)
+What is Separation of Powers (AI Context)?

 The architectural requirement that authority and action be separated.
 The execution engine performs; the governance substrate enforces.
 Neither may assume the other's role.